-Business Class on Austrian Airlines’ Boeing 777s is spread over 2 cabins: a large Business Class cabin with 32 seats (in 7 rows) behind the cockpit and a smaller and more intimate Business Class cabin with only 16 seats (in 3 rows), which is in front of the Economy cabin.
-Both Business Class cabins are divided by the main boarding door, a galley, and 2 lavatories.
+Business Class on Austrian Airlines’ Boeing 777s is spread over two cabins: a large Business Class cabin with 32 seats (in 7 rows) behind the cockpit and a smaller and more intimate Business Class cabin with only 16 seats (in 3 rows), which is in front of the Economy cabin.
+Both Business Class cabins are divided by the main boarding door, a galley, and two lavatories.

 Business Class Seat Review

 I was seated in seat 3A.
-All Business Class seats have the same characteristics: 152 cm (60 inches) in pitch, a width of 50 cm (19,5 inch), and a 180-degree recline.
+All Business Class seats have the same characteristics: 152 cm (60 inches) in pitch, a width of 50 cm (19,5 inches), and a 180-degree recline.
 All seats have at least one large work surface on the side, with all single seats and some paired seats featuring this workspace on both sides.
-Within that work surface, you will find the seat controls to adjust the seat position, which goes to fully flat and adjust the seat cushion.
+Within that work surface, you will find the seat controls to adjust the seat position, which goes to fully flat and adjusts the seat cushion.
 Austrian Airlines Business Class seats are not made of the customary plastic foam, but instead, the seat cushions have air-filled chambers, and with one press on the button, you can either soften or firm up the seat cushion according to your liking, as well as activate its integrated massage function.
-On the side of the seat, there’s also a power port with international adapters, a personal reading lamp, and the meal tray.
-In front of the seat there is a 15 inches (38 centimetres) entertainment touchscreen (compared to the disappointingly small entertainment screen at 10,4 inch or 26 cm on Swiss airlines.
+On the side of the seat, there’s also a power port with international adapters, a personal reading lamp, and a meal tray.
+In front of the seat, there is a 15 inches (38 centimeters) entertainment touchscreen (compared to the disappointingly small entertainment screen at 10,4 inches or 26 cm on Swiss airlines.

-What are the best Business Class seats on Austrian Airlines’ B777s?
+Best Business Class seats on Austrian Airlines’ B777s

-The seats in the second cabin (row 8 to 10) are preferable since this cabin feels more intimate.
+The seats in the second cabin (rows 8 to 10) are preferable since this cabin feels more intimate.
 The single best seats for solo travelers are the single seats.
 Travel companions should go for the paired, middle seats, which all have direct aisle access.
-There are also paired window seats in rows 2, 4, 6, and 10, but here the passenger in the window seat will have to jump over his/her neighbor’s feet to get access to the aisle.
+There are also paired window seats in rows 2, 4, 6, and 10, but the passenger in the window seat will have to jump over his/her neighbor’s feet to access the aisle.

-What are the worst Business Class seats on Austrian Airlines’ B777S?
+Worst Business Class seats on Austrian Airlines’ B777S

 I suggest to avoid the window seats in row 7 and 8 since the proximity to the galley may be bothersome.